Hybrid Energy-Aware Reward Shaping: A Unified Lightweight Physics-Guided Methodology for Policy Optimization: Introduction

 Deep reinforcement learning (DRL) has emerged as a powerful paradigm for continuous control, achieving impressive results in trajectory tracking and motion control tasks.
 Model-free algorithms such as Soft Actor-Critic (SAC)~\cite{haarnoja2018soft} can learn complex nonlinear policies through environment interaction, without relying on explicit system models.
 However, policies obtained through pure trial-and-error learning often suffer from three major issues: high variance, low energy efficiency, and poor generalization.
 Treating agents as tabula rasa necessitates rediscovering fundamental physical principles through extensive exploration, leading to unstable, energy-inefficient, and physically implausible control behaviors.
 Consequently, learned policies frequently exploit simulator-specific dynamics instead of discovering generalizable control strategies, resulting in severe performance degradation under out-of-distribution conditions~\cite{cobbe2019quantifying}.

 Recent studies have introduced physical priors into DRL to bridge the gap between simulation success and real-world reliability.
 Nevertheless, existing approaches face an inherent trade-off.
-Physics-based models, such as Lagrangian or Hamiltonian neural networks~\cite{lutter2019deep,greydanus2019hamiltonian}, guarantee physical consistency but require complete system equations and exhibit cubic computational complexity, making them impractical for systems with uncertainties or limited computational budgets.
+Physics-based methods such as Lagrangian~\cite{lutter2019deep} and Hamiltonian~\cite{greydanus2019hamiltonian} neural networks guarantee physical consistency by learning complete system dynamics from data, incurring $O(n^3)$--$O(n^2)$ training complexity in the number of generalized coordinates $n$.
+Crucially, these methods address a fundamentally different subproblem: they reconstruct unknown dynamics from observations.
+H-EARS, by contrast, assumes dominant energy terms are known a priori and encodes them as lightweight per-step potentials with $O(n)$ computation cost.
+This distinction means the two approaches are complementary: Lagrangian methods are preferred when dynamics are completely unknown; H-EARS applies when partial physical knowledge is available and deployment efficiency is required.
 In contrast, purely model-free methods are computationally efficient but lack physical constraints, often learning "shortcut" policies that fail when real-world dynamics deviate from training conditions~\cite{zhang2021learning}.
 This dilemma is particularly critical in safety-sensitive domains, such as vehicle dynamics control, where stability and robustness are essential.